jaawerth/is-iterator-like/README.md

 ## Explanation

-This uses simple duck-typing methods to check whether a value comes in the form of an iterator has - anything with a "next" property that can be called as a function.
+This uses simple duck-typing methods to check whether a value comes in the form of an iterator - anything with a "next" property that can be called as a function.
 It isn't a sure-fire test whether a value truly implements iterator protocol, which can't be done reliably; the only way to know that for sure is to use it as an iterator.
 However, this method *is* suitable for tests, or to catch any blatantly incorrect inputs that you expect to be iterators.

 ## Usage